2015 Eastern Province Kings season: Player appearances

+Michael Bernardt, Albé de Swardt, Shane Gates, Siviwe Soyizwapi, Gary van Aswegen and Marlou van Niekerk were named in the Currie Cup Premier Division squad, but not included in a matchday squad.

 Under-21 Provincial Championship

 Log

 The final league standings for the 2015 Under-21 Provincial Championship Group A were: (Note: There is a discrepancy with the result for the Round Three match between the Golden Lions U21 and Leopards U21 on the official South African Rugby Union website.
 The Final Score is given as 17–29 – which was also the result reported by the Golden Lions' official Twitter account – but the sum of the individual scores in the match add up to a 12–29 result.
 A third try for the Leopards U21s is seemingly missing from the match breakdown (this is also backed up by a 42nd-minute conversion being scored with no corresponding try), but has been included on this page.
 The tries for and tries against for the Golden Lions U21 don't correspond with the sum of tries in the match reports, plus the logs indicate that Leopards U21 got five four-try bonus points, while they only got four bonus points according to the match reports.)